dd32/td-gh-ex/readme.txt

 === Code logic ===
 The theme is built on a classes framework.
 The classes are identified by their group and name like this : class-[group]-[name].php.

-The function tc__($group, $classname), where the group parameter is required :
+The function tc__( $group, $classname), where the group parameter is required :
 1) scans the theme folder to find the appropriate group / class
 2) and then instanciates the class(es) only once through a singleton factory.

 A class typically includes a constructor which is mainly used to add the methods to WP actions and filters.
-Actions are used to render HTML while filters are used to get values.
+Actions are used to render HTML or execute some code in predefined WP action, while filters are used to get values.

 For simplification purposes, the theme uses few WP templates : index.php, header.php, footer.php, comments.php, sidebar(s).php.
 Those templates only includes some structural HTML markup, the rest is rendered with the actions defined in the classes of the parts/ folder.